Google is in awe of amazing content! We’re all aware of this, right?

 So, you should give that introduction paragraph some extra attention!

 But why is an introduction so important?
-And how can you be certain to craft an introduction that is SEO-friendly?
+And how can you be certain to create an introduction that is SEO-friendly?

 In this post, we’ll talk about how to write captivating introductions and give practical tips on how to write an awesome first paragraph!